DeepMicroscopy/MIDOG25_T1_reference_docker/README.md

 Please note that it can take a while (several minutes) until the container becomes active.
 You can determine which one is active in the same dialog.

-You can also try out your algorithm.
-Please note that you will require an image that has the DPI property set in order to use this function.
+Please first try out your algorithm.
+For this, note that you will require an image that has the DPI property set in order to use this function.
 You can use the image test/007.tiff provided as part of this container as test image (it contains mitotic figures).

 <img width="1299" alt="try_out_algorithm" src="docs/try_out_algo.png">

-Final submission to a phase will be updated soon!!!
+## Final submission ##

+The final submission has a more than 18x larger dataset, and hence we want to avoid submissions to the test set that did not pass the preliminary evaluation set.
+It is thus mandatory to run your container on the preliminary evaluation set first, and, upon successful evaluation you can submit to the final test set.